No Result

 Share on FacebookShare on Twittershare

-“Foreign, tell the Lacedaemonians that we are here, faithful to their laws” which means: we died here following the Spartan traditions.
-These were written in the inscription of Simonides that was set up at the site of the battle of Thermopylae together with a stone lion.
-Where one of the most important battles of ancient Greek history was given.
-And thousands of tourists from all over the world may arrive every year to see the place and the monument of Leonidas that now exists there but they face a paradox.
+“Stranger, tell the Spartans that we lie here, faithful to their laws” meaning: we died here following the Spartan traditions.
+This was the inscription of Simonides that was erected at the site of the battle of Thermopylae along with a stone lion.
+There where one of the most important battles of ancient Greek history was given.
+And thousands of tourists from all over the world may arrive every year to see the spot and the monument of Leonidas that exists there now but they face a paradox.

 The famous Battle of Thermopylae

-It was in 480 BC when the Persian forces led by King Xerxes attempted their second invasion to Greece.
-According to Herodotus (Ancient Greek Historian) records, the Persian army consisted of 2.6 million men.
-Of course, modern historians estimate that the Persian soldiers were between a hundred and three hundred thousand
+It was 480 BC when the Persian forces under the leadership of King Xerxes attempted their second invasion of Greece.
+According to Herodotus’ records, the Persian army consisted of 2.6 million men.
+However, modern estimates state that the Persian soldiers were from one hundred to three hundred thousand.

-The Straits of Thermopylae were called to defend 300 Spartans, led by King Leonidas (The king of Sparta).
-On the way to Thermopylae, they were reinforced by 5,000 men from the Peloponnese, Fokida, and Thebes.
-At the beginning of September, the Persians reached the straits of Thermopylae.
-They were going to cross into southern Greece.
-Of course, the Greeks had predicted to close the passage.
-The Spartans lined up in the center, where the narrowest point of the passage was, and the rest of the forces were around them.
-However, they didn’t make it,
+The narrow of Thermopylae was called to defend 300 Spartans, led by King Leonidas.
+On the way to Thermopylae, they were reinforced by 5,000 men from the Peloponnese, Phocis, and Thebes.
+In early September the Persians arrived at the narrow of Thermopylae.
+They intended to pass to southern Greece.
+Of course, the Greeks had taken care to close the passage.
+The Spartans lined up in the center, where the narrowest point of the passage was, and the rest of the forces around them.
+However, they did not succeed.

-The organized and crowded Persians eliminated all the power left on the battlefield.
-The Greek fleet, after learning the news, decided to move away from Artemisio and retreat to Salamina, where it later achieved an important victory.
+The organized and numerous Persians exterminated the entire force that remained on the battlefield.
+The Greek fleet, after learning the news, decided to move away from Artemisium and retreat to Salamis, where later achieved a significant victory.

-The Battle of Thermopylae is a great example of self-denial and selflessness, and so it stayed in history.
+The Battle of Thermopylae is a clear example of self-sacrifice and selflessness and so it has remained in history.

-The paradox in the monument of Leonidas in Thermopylae
+The paradox with the monument of Leonidas at Thermopylae

-The monument of Thermopylaeis located at the point where Leonidas with 300 Spartans, 700 Thespians, and 400 Thebans were left at the end of the alliance of Lacedaemonians and Peloponnesians to stand against his mighty army of Xerxes
+The monument of Thermopylae or otherwise the monument of Thermopylae is located at the point where Leonidas with his 300 Spartans, the 700 Thespians, and the 400 Thebans remained at the end of the alliance of the Lacedaemonians and the Peloponnesians to stand against the powerful army of Xerxes.

-It’s an awe-inspiring place.
-It is no coincidence that it is a sight that hundreds of thousands of people from every side of the planet have already visited it.
-They get there because they know it is a great monument of history not only for Greek history but also for world history.
-However, there is a paradox.
-Instead of being the central and prominent point of the area, because of the New High-speed road Athens-Thessaloniki, the passers-by no longer see it.
-Driving through the new road doesn’t allow you to spot any signage so that someone can easily spot the place.
-And because of that, you may pass a few meters away from this historic place and where the battle took place and you may not know it.
+It causes awe when you find yourself there.
+It is not accidental, that it is a pole of attraction for hundreds of thousands of people from every side of the planet.
+They arrive there because they know that it is a place important not only for Greek but also for world history.
+However, a paradox happens.
+Instead of being the central and prominent point of the area, now and because of the New Road Athens Thessaloniki, now they do not see even the passers-by.
+Driving someone on the New Road will not see any strong signage so that someone can easily locate it.
+You can pass, that is, a few meters away from this historic place and where the battle took place and not know it.

-Though the Old National Road visitors saw on the road a sign for the monument of Leonidas and made a stop to admire it.
-However, the whole picture does not refer you to an archaeological site where the rules for the protection of monuments and visitors are respected.
-Even in order to reach the monument of Leonidas you have to walk at your own risk the old National Road.
+Θερμοπύλες - ΛεωνίδαςWith the Old National Road visitors saw on the road sign for the monument of Leonidas and made a stop to admire it.
+However, the image overall does not refer you to an archaeological site where the rules of protection of monuments and visitors are observed.
+Even to get to the monument of Leonidas you have to cross on foot and at your own risk the old National Road.

-And certainly, the pictures do not recall a place that is trying to project its history, on the other hand, interested in attracting tourists.
-It is certainly paradoxical for a place to be famous for such a historic battle but to be completely cut off from every central point and the main road…
+And surely the images do not remind a place that on the one hand tries to promote its history, on the other hand, is interested in attracting tourists.
+It is certainly paradoxical for a place to be famous for such a historical battle but to be now completely cut off from every central point and road…

 Read also: